@howaboua/pi-codex-conversion

 The footer shows the active state, for example:

-Codex adapter V: low • web search • image gen
+Codex adapter V: low • fast

 Command rendering examples